 The spin that director/producer/star Gibson puts on this version of Wallace's story is that the true peoples' heroes -- warriors, freedom fighters, messiahs, (and filmmakers?) who don't back down or compromise their ethics -- often don't get their just reward in this life.
 That's a theme to ponder, but parents might emphasize to impressionable viewers that, while William Wallace apparently did exist, much of the script in BRAVEHEART has been shown to be false.

 Families can talk about...

-Families can talk about the theme of true heroes -- warriors, dissidents (and filmmakers?) who don't back down or compromise their ethics -- often fail to get their just recognition and glory during their lifetimes, only painful death.
+Families can talk about how some heroes often fail to get their just recognition and glory during their lifetimes, only painful death.
 Why do you think this is?

 William Wallace apparently did exist, but much of this movie's script has been shown to be historically bogus.
 How can you find out what really happened?

 This movie remains popular.
 Why do you think it holds so much appeal for so many?

 |Run time:||178 minutes|